 LISTEN: the Brownlees Build (and Podcast) their Legacy

-Aquatread, as they’ve named that facility, has been helping world-class pros and local amateurs since its 2014 soft opening.
+Aquatread, as they’ve named that triathlon training facility, has been helping world-class pros and local amateurs since its 2014 soft opening.
 The 2015 grand opening, documented in this streaming-only podcast, includes extraordinary stories of Aquatread’s almost immediate impact.

 Aquatread boasts a winning combination in gifted Head Coach Rhys Davey and their Endless Pool’s swim current.
 In this podcast, you’ll hear details of these success stories:

 - Runner Adam Peers, who “couldn’t swim at all,” learned in the Endless Pool and “ended up winning” the 2014 Brownlee Triathlon Super Sprint.